shibbux/syntara-web-version/README.md

 ## 📝 License
-[thi is license under MIT (https://github.com/shibbux/syntara-web-version/LICENSE)]
+[This is license under MIT] (https://github.com/shibbux/syntara-web-version/LICENSE)

 **Unleash the power of voice technology with Syntara!** 🎉🚀